-Figure 20: Births to mothers <20 years, 2003-2007, SDAIHC service area
+Figure 20: Births to mothers <20 years, 2003-2007, combined UIHO service areas

-Infants of teenage mothers are more likely to be preterm and have higher death rates in the first year of life than infants of older mothers.18 Of all Al/AN births in this service area, 8.4% are to mothers less than 20 years of age compared with 6.5% of births in the general population.
+Infants of teenage mothers are more likely to be preterm and have higher death rates in the first year of life than infants of older mothers.18 Local teen birth data are not available in this service area.
+In all UIHO service areas combined, 12.9% of all AI/AN births are to mothers less than 20 years of age compared with 7.2% of births in the general population.
 This difference is statistically significant.